HXDBK/VoxelTa/README.md

 **Character Avatar**: Avatar shown in the dialogue list.
 **Character Name**: Character name displayed in the dialogue list.
 **User Name**: User name displayed in the dialogue list.
-**Character Setting***: [Important] This character's settings, including basic information like name, age, gender, background settings, reply rules, etc. The data filled here determines who your character is.
+**Character Profile***: [Important] This character's settings, including basic information like name, age, gender, background settings, reply rules, etc. The data filled here determines who your character is.
 **Memory**: The character's long-term memory (there's no functional difference between filling this here and directly in **Character Settings**, it's mainly for easier management).

 #### Portrait Settings